-The Application Processing Fee is nonrefundable.
-The Examination Processing Fee is only refundable in instances where the student has not taken the exam.
-The University will not refund Examination Processing Fees paid for exams that have been taken.
-If a student has not taken an exam for which the student paid an Examination Processing Fee, the student will be awarded a refund upon request, provided this request is made in writing to payments@uopeople.edu within thirty (30) days of the end of the Exam period.
+The Course Assessment Fee is only refundable in instances where the student has not completed the final assessment activity (e.g., final exam, final project, etc.) and/or the University has canceled a student's course.
+The University will not refund Course Assessment Fees paid for final assessments that have been submitted for grading.
+If a student does not submit the final assessment for grading and has paid the Course Processing Fee, the student will be awarded a refund upon request, provided this request is made in writing to payments@uopeople.edu within thirty (30) days of the end of that Final Exam period.